kieker-monitoring/kieker/kieker-examples/userguide/ch3-4--custom-components/README.md

 The example includes the Gradle wrapper scripts `gradlew{.bat}` for UNIX-like and Windows systems.
 These scripts automatically download and install the right Gradle version.
 They can be used just like the gradle command, e.g., `./gradlew jar`

-Please see Chapters 3 and 4 of the Kieker User Guide for details on this example.